-Dogecoin is one of the cryptocurrencies that the market is interested in, but is Dogecoin the right asset to be a long-term investment?
+Dogecoin is one of the cryptocurrencies that market interest in, but is Dogecoin the right asset to be a long-term investment?

 According to The Motley Fool, it is hard to analyze the fundamentals when you buy cryptocurrency because the market is still so new.
-There are very few rules that can be trusted to ensure truthfulness.
+There are very few rules that can trust to ensure truthfulness.

-Before we dive into the list of coins with a brighter future, it’s worth explaining why Dogecoin should be forgotten.
+Before we dive into the list of coins with a brighter future, it’s worth explaining why Dogecoin should forgot.

 - Dogecoin does NOT have a whitepaper and a full-time staff.
 Dogecoin has many loyal fans but no leader.

 - Elon Musk’s tweets heavily influence the price.
 Dogecoin’s price rise has largely driven by the Musk Effect, although it isn’t a major driver of continued growth.